-“Shaa!
-Shaaa!”
+"Shaa!
+Shaa!"
 Caliban rapidly expanded in size.
-It coiled its body and launched itself towards Debora, its lamprey’s mouth overflowing with grey, globular saliva.
+It coiled its body and launched itself towards Debora, its lamprey's mouth overflowing with grey, globular saliva.

 "Don't summon Caliban again," Debora advised Gwen with a face full of concern, a look that enraged her further.
 "You're already hurt."

 With a violent tug, Gwen was launched backwards, falling onto her buttocks as the sand reshaped itself to restrain her.
-With Caliban having taken its pound of flesh from her already weakened vitality, Gwen felt no longer capable of wrestling the pull of the shifting sand.
-As she fought for breath against the agony of twisted sinew, she felt hard pressed against the broken rubble.
-Her face was now facing directly upwards, staring into the liquid, amber eyes of Debora, gazing down upon her with the same expression she had that night in the desert; when Gwen had gifted her with the very spirit that she now used to keep her prisoner.
+With Caliban having taken its pound of flesh from her already weakened vitality, she felt no longer capable of wrestling the pull of the shifting sand.
+In a moment, her face now faced upwards, staring into the liquid, amber eyes of Debora, gazing down upon her with the same expression she had that night in the desert; when Gwen had gifted her with the very spirit that she now used to keep her prisoner.

-“Debora,” Gwen forced the words from her throat, half choked with fury, half-blinded with rampant emotion.
-“Why?”
+"Debora," Gwen forced the words from her throat, half choked with fury, half-blinded with teeth-grating rage.
+"Why?"

-It wasn’t a question asked out of despair or spite.
-It was a genuine enquiry as to why someone she’d thought was a friend and an ally, a confidant with whom she’d spent almost year of her life, would turn upon her so viciously and without reason.
+It wasn't a question asked out of despair or spite.
+It was a genuine enquiry as to why someone Gwen had thought a friend and an ally, a confidant with whom she'd spent almost year of her life, would turn upon her so viciously and without reason.

-“Why?”
+"Why?"
 Debora said in that husky voice of hers.
-“It’s because I need you, Gwen Song.”
+"It's because I need you, Gwen."

 The absurd answer compelled Gwen to pull at her restraints haplessly.
 The collar around her neck, however, had been loosened enough so that she could speak.
-Gwen seized the opportunity to take in her surroundings.
+Turning her neck, Gwen seized the opportunity to take in her surroundings.

-Gwen felt lost for words.
-The two girls exchanged a measured look, Debora’s eyes were patient, while Gwen’s alternated between disbelief, vexation, and exasperation.
+Gwen swallowed.
+The two girls exchanged a measured look, Debora's eyes were patient, while Gwen's alternated between disbelief, vexation, and exasperation.

 "No. I want the truth, Debora.
 If you're going to kill me, at least tell me the truth."